codeclimate/styleguide/README.md

 - Avoid postfix conditionals
 - Avoid ternary operators
 - Define class methods with `def self.method_name`
+- Do not use an inner class outside of the class that defines it
 - Define classes with the following structure (comments are for the clarity of example and are not required):

     Example